VolutionLabs/1VRG/README.md

 ### STORY

 #### Project Idea
-The project idea developed in 2017, where one basic layer was created to be implemented as a Kunst-am-Bau work at DBFZ, Leipzig | GER.

 The idea is: an outermost technology setup and claim for next-augmented scape, digital/virtual space:
 1st Virtual Realtime Globe, that contains many layers.